 Baltimore GROW Centers

 Baltimore GROW Centers (Green Resources & Outreach for Watersheds) are your neighborhood greening resource hubs, linking city residents, communities, and faith-based groups to plants, materials, and technical expertise for greening projects.
-These pop-up events provide free and/or low cost trees, mulch, plants, and other materials, as well as free workshops on topics including community greening, vacant lot revitalization, and installing rain gardens and rain barrels.
+Over the past two years we have provided free and/or low cost trees, mulch, plants, and other materials, as well as free workshops on topics including community greening, vacant lot revitalization, installing rain gardens and rain barrels, environmental justice, and composting.

 Funding for the GROW Center pop-ups, as well as the creation of a feasibility study and business plan, is provided in part by the USDA Forest Service.
 USDA is an equal opportunity provider, employer and lender.

-GROW Centers are being tested by DPW to assess community interest and viability, with pop-ups continuing in Fall 2018 and Spring 2019.
+GROW Centers are being tested by DPW to assess community interest and viability.
 For additional information:

-- Department of Public Works report on the Spring 2018 pop-ups GROW Center - Spring 2018 Report final.pdf
+- Department of Public Works report on the GROW Center Report 8_23_19.pdf

 - Baltimore Office of Sustainability report on the 2016 pilot GROW Center GROW Center Pilot Final Report.pdf

-A few photos from the GROW Center pop-ups in Spring 2018!
+A few photos from the GROW Center pop-ups!